spywhere/plug.nvim/docs/extensions/api.md

 **Returns**:

-New plugin definitions, returns `nil` to keep the current plugin definitions or returns `false` to prevent the plugin from loading
+New plugin definitions, returns `nil` to keep the current plugin definitions or returns `false` to prevent the plugin from loading.

 ### `plugin_collected`

-Produced when all plugin definitions has been collected, typically immediately after call `plug.ended` function
+Produced when all plugin definitions has been collected, typically immediately after call `plug.ended` function.

 **Parameters**: